HoGentTIN/linux-training-hogent/modules/processes_priorities/030_processes_priorities_theory.md

 Important to remember is to always make less important processes nice to more important processes.
-Using `negative nice values` can have a severe impact on a system\'s usability.
+Using `negative nice values` can have a severe impact on a system's usability.

 ### nice